Welcome to Part 4 in our series on multi-family conversions.

 About The Author

-Terry Banike is Realogic’s marketing manager.
+Terry Banike is Realogic’s Vice President of Marketing.
 Over the course of his career, he has worked in marketing, communications, journalism and public relations, and has written numerous news stories and feature articles for newspapers, trade publications, newsletters and blogs.
 A rabid reader of anything and everything on commercial real estate, Terry closely follows commercial real estate news and trends and frequently posts about real estate on the Realogic Blog.
 He can be reached at tbanike@realogicinc.com.

 42,46,47-The Orange County Register; Malls adding apartments to offset dwindling numbers of shoppers; January 25, 2022